 This condition affects certain groups more often than others.
-This includes people of Southeast Asian, Chinese, Indian, and Pacific Island descent.
+This includes people who have family members from Southeast Asia, China, India, and the Pacific Islands.

 Silent carrier state.
-This type occurs when there is only one abnormal gene.
+This type occurs when there is only 1 abnormal gene.
 It is unlikely to cause health problems.

-Alpha thalassemia trait.
-This type occurs when there are two abnormal genes.
+Alpha thalassemia trait (also called alpha thalassemia minor).
+This type occurs when there are 2 abnormal genes.
 It may affect the size of the RBCs and cause mild anemia.

 Alpha thalassemia major.
-This type occurs when there are four abnormal genes.
-It is very rare.
-A child with this condition is not likely to survive.
+This type occurs when there are 4 abnormal genes.
+It is the most severe form of the disease and very rare.
+Hemoglobin is not able to be produced.
+A baby with this condition will usually die in the mother’s uterus or soon after birth.

 The symptoms of alpha thalassemia depend on the type.
 Most silent carriers do not have symptoms.
 Children with alpha thalassemia trait or hemoglobin H disease may have symptoms that range from mild to severe.
 These include: